below/HelloSilicon/README.md

 Like in Chapter 11, all the chages have been introduced already.
 Nothing new here

+## Chapter 16

+This chapter is still in the works.
+There is one [issue](https://github.com/below/HelloSilicon/issues/15) I'd like to fix

+## Chapter 14

+No unusal changes here

+## Chapter 15

+When I have some time, I might write about where to find the information the book shows about Linux in the Darwin Kernel

+## Chapter 16

+All that can be said is that clang automatically enables position-independent executables, and the option `-no-pie` does not work.
+Therefore, the exploit shown in the `upper.s` file can not be reproduced.

 ## Additional references

 * [What is required for a Mach-O executable to load?](https://stackoverflow.com/a/42399119/1600891)